DOAJ/doaj/docs/openurl/outline.md

 OpenURL 1.0 requires the specification of a schema, specifies the format for keys used in the request.
 These can be found [here][oclc_reg].

-*Unless otherwise specified, examples in this document are using the 1.0 standard.*

 #### Prior use in DOAJ
 Some examples of incoming requests were captured by the DOAJ, demonstrating the 0.1 syntax: